Injured Holmqvist leads British Open, only player under par

 Holmqvist’s form has come out of nowhere, with the 32-year-old Swede having missed the cut in 13 of the 20 events she has played since the golf cart in which she was riding between holes in the Blue Bay event on the LPGA Tour in November 2018 lost control and slammed into a wall.

-As well as suffering with a leaking disk in her back, Holmqvist had a badly inflamed facet joint that has required multiple injections and regular rehab.
-The suspension of golf because of the coronavirus outbreak gave her some much-needed time to heal but she still described herself as “injured” on Friday.
+As well as suffering from a leaking disk in her back, Holmqvist had a badly inflamed facet joint that has required multiple injections and regular rehab.
+The suspension of golf because of the pandemic gave her some much-needed time to heal but she still described herself as “injured” on Friday.

 “It’s a long process and very tedious,” she said.
 “It’s an everyday thing.”

-Capturing a first major title — indeed, a first professional win at senior level — won’t be easy, and not just because of how hard and long Troon is playing in often 50-mph (80-kph) winds.
+Capturing a first major title — and first LPGA Tour victory — won’t be easy, and not just because of how hard and long Troon is playing in often 50-mph (80-kph) winds.

-After what she described as the best ball-striking round of her career to shoot 67 on Thursday, Olson came back to earth with a 10-over round that included six bogeys on her first 10 holes before double-bogeys at Nos.
+After what she described as the best ball-striking round of her career to shoot 67 on Thursday, Olson came back to earth with a 10-over round that included six bogeys on her first 10 holes and double bogeys at Nos.
 11 and 14.

 The American parred her way home to limit the damage and won’t feel out of it at 6 over.

-Another American, Lindsay Weaver, is closer to the lead on 1 over after shooting 72 while pushing her own trolley.
+Another American, Lindsay Weaver, is closer to the lead at 1 over after shooting 72 while pushing her own trolley.

 “It’s kind of back to the basics.
 This is how junior golf was,” she said.

-Flying solo with a decade-old trolley that doesn’t have functioning breaks isn’t without its perils, either.
+Flying solo with a decade-old pushcart that doesn’t have functioning brakes isn’t without its perils.

-It has proved to be a week to forget for Lexi Thompson, who has shot 78 and 75 to miss the cut by two strokes.
+It proved to be a week to forget for Thompson, who shot 78 and 75 to miss the cut by two strokes.

 At least she avoided the ignominy of being penalized for using the head of her club to push away long grass from her ball on the 16th hole of her first round.